MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 39: 14.11.19
+* A lot more testing (61%).
+I'm struggeling to keep up.
+But I will go on.
+I will finish this.
+Learned about a lot of other methods and tools.
+* Bought a React course on Scrimba to check out the service.
+Looks exciting.
+But at the same time I realise that I may be in tutorial hell.
+I new to build stuff...
+Damn, I sound like a broken record.
+* Delivered the webpage to the client for approval today.
+Still more work to be done though.

 ## Day 38: 13.11.19
 * Continued the course (60%).
 I can't believe all the additional libraries that we should use with React.
 This projects gets so big and complex.
 I really don't know if I will ever be able to use any of it.
 But at least it gives me a better overview of how it all connects.
 * More CSS, HTML and Flexbox at work.